guardian/cql/README.md

 - [x] Handle selection on typeahead menu (including clicks)
 - [x] Correctly display typeahead menu when there's no content in a chip key or value
 - [x] Serialise to CQL string on copy
-- [ ] Tab through content
-- [ ] Deletion pattern for chips on backspace
+- [x] Deletion pattern for chips on backspace
 - [ ] Deletion handle for chips UI
 - [ ] Date suggestions
+- [ ] Tab through content
 - [ ] Display labels, not values, in chips?
 - [ ] Chip polarity
 - [ ] Telemetry: